bobanetwork/boba_legacy/packages/boba/turing/README.md

 Current weaknesses of the design:

 * The `turing.slice(2)` is not RLP encoded, to make it easier to debug.
-But, it would be better if this were RLP encoded, too, to save space.
-Right now we are writing strings mostly composed of zeros, to the CTC.
+But, it would be better if this were RLP encoded, too, to save space in the CTC.
+Right now we are writing strings mostly composed of zeros, to the CTC, which is wasteful.
-* The `rawTransaction.length` field in the payload header is currently not updated (it always just gives the original length of `block.transactions[0].rawTransaction`).
+* The `rawTransaction.length` field in the payload header is not currently updated (it always just gives the original length of `block.transactions[0].rawTransaction`).
 Thus, a kludge is needed in the DTL.
 This weakness is described in more detail below.
 * Note that for a true Turing string, the first 4 bytes are known in advance - they are just the methodID of the Turing helper `GetRandom` or `GetResponse()`

 ```go